SuperOfficeDocs/superoffice-docs/docs/customer-center/config.md

 "filterBy" will contain the filtering value.
 It is possible to reduce the request shown by filtering them.

-This should be set in the URL for this page, and the parser variable "filterBy" will contain this value so you can use them in other URLs.
+This should be set in the URL for this page, and the parser variable `filterBy` will contain this value so you can use them in other URLs.
 Legal values are "open", "own" and "closed".

 "orderBy" will contain the "order by" clauses used, so you can preserve the order in other URLs.
 The value should be set in the URL to make the customer care center use the order for the request list.
 The field should be separated with a comma.
 Legal values are "status", "id", "title", "created", "category",

 "priority".
 At the end of the list, you should append the direction.

-"pageLength" will contain the number of requests in each page.
+"pageLength" will contain the number of requests on each page.
 This should be set in the URL, and the parser variable will contain the chosen length.

 "numPages" contains the total number of pages.